K12Dynamics/D3/docs/getting-started/quickstart.md

 * Link to other tools within D3
 * Share and export the current visualization
 * Modify the visualization by applying filters, changing the view, of adjusting other settings
-* Manage other actions, such as making it your home screen or adding it to your favorities
+* Manage other actions, such as making it your home screen or adding it to your favorites

 ## Using on Mobile Devices